alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 This document
-defines End-to-End Secure Messaging in terms of the behaviours that should be exhibited by software which claims to implement it, or its subset known as
+defines End-to-End Secure Messaging in terms of the behaviours that **SHOULD** be exhibited by software that claims to implement it, or claims to implement its subset known as
 End-to-End Encrypted Messaging.

 {mainmatter}